SatoruMuro/AlignRef/README.md

 If you use **AlignRef** in your academic work, please cite:

-**Muro S, Ibara T, Nimura A, et al.**
-*Two-Step Workflow Integrating Automatic Registration and Manual Refinement for the Accurate Alignment of Serial Histological Sections in 3D Reconstruction.*
+Satoru Muro, Takuya Ibara, Akimoto Nimura et al. Two-Step Workflow Integrating Automatic Registration and Manual Refinement for the Accurate Alignment of Serial Histological Sections in 3D Reconstruction, 09 December 2025, PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-8314237/v1]
-Research Square, Preprint Version 1, 09 Dec 2025.
-DOI: **10.21203/rs.3.rs-8314237/v1**